-‘The Masked Singer’: Joey Fatone Offers Hint To Help Identify The Bee, The Peacock And The Monster
+‘The Masked Singer’: Joey Fatone Offers Hint To Help Identify The Bee, The Peacock, And The Monster

 — The Masked Singer (@MaskedSingerFOX) February 21, 2019

-As previously noted by The Inquisitr, members of the judge’s panel were still somewhat questionable about the man under The Rabbit’s mask, with Jenny McCarthy even speculating it could be her own husband, New Kids On The Block member Donny Wahlberg.
+As previously noted by the Inquisitr, members of the judges’ panel were still somewhat questionable about the man under The Rabbit’s mask, with Jenny McCarthy even speculating it could be her own husband, New Kids On The Block member Donny Wahlberg.
 Meanwhile, People noted that may fans were quickly able to determine Joey’s identity well before his unmasking, including a few of his fellow NSYNC co-members.

 The singer told the publication that both Nick Lachey and Lance Bass questioned him about his participation in the show, and while he “brushed off” Nick’s acquisitions, Bass was confident that The Rabbit was his long-time pal right away.

 “Lance talked about it and I just kind of kept it quiet a little bit,” Joey explained.
-“But the minute the second episode aired he goes, ‘Dude, I know it’s you.”
+“But the minute the second episode aired he goes, ‘Dude, I know it’s you.'”

 After seven years performing together and decades-long friendships, it should come as no surprise the former boy band members were spot on with their guesses.